shenhuiying2017/azure-docs.es-es/articles/resource-manager-troubleshoot-deployments-cli.md

 <properties
-   pageTitle="Visualización de operaciones de implementación con la CLI de Azure | Microsoft Azure" description="Describe cómo usar la CLI de Azure para detectar los problemas de la implementación de Resource Manager." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"
+   pageTitle="View deployment operations with Azure CLI | Microsoft Azure" description="Describes how to use the Azure CLI to detect issues from Resource Manager deployment." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"